lukasflu/Orientation_Thickness_Extraction_Geol_Maps/README.md

 The data are presented and discussed in detail in Nibourel et al. (submitted): *add doi here*

 ***
+CITATION:
+A detailed documentation of the approach can be found in Nibourel et al. (submitted), see below:
+Nibourel et al., (submitted).
+Automated extraction of orientation and stratigraphic thickness from geological maps.
+Journal of Structural Geology, ???, ???-???, doi: ???
+Please, cite this paper if you apply the "Orientation_Thickness_Extraction_Geol_Maps".

+***
 REFERENCES:

 Rauch et al., 2019.
 Trace Information Extraction (TIE): A new approach to extract structural information from traces in geological maps.
 Journal of Structural Geology, 125, 268-300, doi: 10.1016/j.jsg.2019.06.007